Features, Scoring, and Technology

 - device fingerprint reputation and activity

-- Millions of community records added from customers who share fraudsters' information
+- Millions of community records added from customers who share fraudster information

 and more.
 In addition, all scoring can be customized to meet your business risk tolerance levels.

 You can tag fingerprints bad, good, do not score or score normally.
-Fingerprints with a link icon connect previous vets for the same device.
+Fingerprints with a link icon connect previous calls for the same device.

 Because each organization views risk differently, risk hit scores are customizable.
 As an example, tagging a proxy or bot by default results in a High Risk IP score, but you can customize hundreds of these scores to fit your business risk profile using Configure Scores in the Portal.